Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 monthly = df.groupby(['YEAR_MONTH', 'PANDEMIC']).size().reset_index(name='Count')
 ```

-The project reinforced that data visualization is not just about creating charts—it's about telling a story that drives decisions.
+The project reinforced that data visualization is not just about creating charts, it's about telling a story that drives decisions.
 Our analysis could inform airport wildlife management programs, helping them allocate resources during high-risk periods and locations.

 Working with a team also highlighted the importance of data standardization.
-When multiple people contribute analysis, consistent naming conventions, documentation, and version control become essential—skills that translate directly to professional data environments.
+When multiple people contribute analysis, consistent naming conventions, documentation, and version control become essential, skills that translate directly to professional data environments.

 ---